Lunarexxy/Sims4-to-TU-converter/README.md

 I'm also planning on writing a more comprehensive guide to the process of rigging the Sims 4 models.
 It'll cover what I've learned so far, and how to fix common issues with the models. *(no promises i'll complete it because ADHD, but people keep being interested!)*

-## Commissioning
-No idea how to use Blender to fix up your Sim for Tower Unite?
-Or would you prefer to have someone more experienced go over it with you?
-I've imported several Sims by now, so I've got a decent grasp of the process!

-Send me a DM on [my Twitter](https://twitter.com/Lunarexxy), and I'll do my best to get your Sim into Tower Unite!

-(It's free, as long as I don't get overwhelmed with requests!
-I can even give you the final model, so you can retain ownership and put it on the workshop yourself.)

 ## Contributing
 This is my first Blender add-on, so it might be a bit janky, but it seems to work!